marshreddy/docs/tapi/postman/README.md

     The reason for this is that the **ClientId** and **ClientSecret** fields in the Postman Environment are blank.

-    In the next step we will create Client credentials, with which you can connect to the **WhereIsMyTransport** platform.
+    In the next step we will create client credentials, with which you can connect to the **WhereIsMyTransport** platform.

 ## Connect to our API

-You needs to be authenticated in order to make an API request to the WhereIsMyTransport platform.
+You need to be authenticated in order to make an API request to the WhereIsMyTransport platform.

 To do this you need to do the following: